bd/HSReplay.net/README.md

 # [HSReplay.net](https://hsreplay.net)

-A website to upload and share your Hearthstone games.
+A website to upload and share your Hearthstone games.HSReplay is a community-run website owned and hosted by HearthSim.
+It is an analysis website notable for the replay feature, allowing players to watch their games back, and the tracking of meta decks.
+They also offer deck tracker software called Hearthstone Deck Tracker.

 ## Technology overview